answersLogoWhite

 The process you are referring to is the ratification of a constitutional amendment, not a regular law.
 According to Article V of the U.S. Constitution, if Congress proposes a constitutional amendment, it must be ratified by three-fourths of the state legislatures or by conventions in three-fourths of the states in order to become law.
 This is a higher threshold than the usual process for passing laws, which only requires a simple majority in both houses of Congress.

-How can an amendment be enacted?
+How can Congress propose an amendment to the Constitution?